qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Parallel and perpendiculars line
 --------------------------------

-All the tools described above can be combined with the *perpendicular* and *parallel* tools.
-These two tools allow to draw a feature perfectly perpendicular and parallel to another feature.
+All the tools described above can be combined with the |cadPerpendicular| :sup: `Perpendicular` and |cadParallel| :sup:`parallel` tools.
+These two tools allow to draw segments perfectly perpendicular and parallel to another segment.

-During the editing click on the |cadPerpendicular| icon (keyboard shortcut :kbd:`p`) to activate it and, **before drawing the perpendicular line, click on the line of the existing feature you want to be perpendicular** (the line of the existing feature will be colored in light orange): you should see a blue dotted line where you feature will be snapped:
+During the editing click on the |cadPerpendicular| :sup: `Perpendicular` icon (keyboard shortcut :kbd:`p`) to activate it and snap to the segment, **before drawing the perpendicular line, click on the line of the existing feature you want to be perpendicular to** (the line of the existing feature will be colored in light orange): you should see a blue dotted line where your feature will be
+snapped:

 .. figure:: /static/user_manual/working_with_vector/advanced_digitizing_perpendicular.png
    :align: center